inesfrodrigues/Convolutional-Transformer/README.md

 ## Repository Structure

-- `code/`: Contains the implementation of the Convolutional Vision Transformer model.
+- `code/`: Contains the implementation of the Convolutional Transformer model.
 - `results/`: Houses visualizations and analysis results obtained from running the model.
 - `docs/`: Documentation files, including the thesis document and any related resources.